phoe/protest/README.md

 keywords), and test steps (denoted by numbers and strings).
 PROTEST also implements the concept of a test that is an instance of the given test case.

+Each test case in PROTEST has a name, which may be a string or a symbol.
+All names are internally coerced to strings.

 Each phase is required to be a keyword.
 These are meant to describe the group of test steps that come afterwards it.